Israel's Netanyahu down but not out after failing to form government

 That led to an election in 2009 which was won by Netanyahu.
 Livni never returned to front-line politics, a precedent that is not lost on Netanyahu.

-After receiving the formal nomination from Rivlin, on Wednesday or Thursday, Gantz will have 28 days to build a coalition.
+After receiving the formal nomination from Rivlin on Wednesday, Gantz will have 28 days to build a coalition.
 As things stand now, he has the endorsement of 54 lawmakers, seven short of a parliamentary majority.

 But 10 of the those 54 legislators belong to a four-party Arab alliance.
 No party drawn from Israel’s 21% Arab minority has ever been invited to join an Israeli government or has sought to serve in one.